mjachi/wizard-shell/.github/README.md

-     it relies heavily on alphabetical order, since all of the characters are forced to be lowercase, and is therefore not a particularly useful completion, but is mostly an issue when there are an extreme number of binaries on the PATH. e.g. my Mac tends to deliver more useless completions than Gentoo machine, for that very reason.
+     it relies heavily on alphabetical order, since all of the characters are forced to be lowercase, and is therefore not a particularly useful completion, but is mostly an issue when there are an extreme number of binaries on the PATH. e.g. my Mac tends to deliver more useless completions than my Gentoo install because the Gentoo install is just leaner.

      I would like to incorporate some sort of priority/ frequency scoring, as well as context. e.g. buffer = "cd example_f" --> consider only directory names --> "cd example_folder"